 We agree that protective cases and covers will ensure your device’s safety.
 But sometimes, the phone’s case will make it hard for your device to breathe causing to overheat.
 This usually happens when you a mobile case on and continuously using the phone.
 So, if you’re in a safe place, ditch the cases and covers for some time and let your device be free.

 4. Your Phone is not a Gaming Console or DSLR

 Let’s be practical.
 Even though you shell out a lot of money and buy a high-end device like Samsung Galaxy S7 or a Nexus, you still can’t ditch a gaming console or DSLR.
 So, stop playing those high-intensity graphic games continuously or taking selfies without a break.
 The hardware on your device is capable of handling graphic intensive games but the size of your device won’t escape thermodynamics.
 The continuous and rapid depletion of device battery and processing power would result in rapid heat generation.

 CPU intensive apps and background process are some of the major culprits in heating your device enough to bake a cake.
 So, you need to make sure to uninstall or update all the resource consuming apps on your device.
 You can get an idea from various system stats like battery usage, memory and CPU usage.
 If that’s too much work, you can install a monitoring app like “DU Phone Cooler&Cooler Master.”

-This app will monitor all the other apps and services to provide you a list of resource hogging apps.
+This app will monitor all the other apps and services to provide you with a list of resource hogging apps.
 It also monitors device temperature and automatically gives you alerts to cool down the device.

 6. Never use Torch

-Using torch on your smartphone seriously heats it up.
-Avoid using it and try other alternatives like screen torch apps from Play Store which will make use of the screen rather than the LED torch.
+Using the torch on your smartphone seriously heats it up.
+Avoid using it and try other alternatives like screen torch apps from the Play Store which will make use of the screen rather than the LED torch.